kexiZeroing/kexiZeroing.github.io/src/blog/http-connection-caching-http2.md

 ```

 ### Refresh behaviors in Chrome
-- Enter from the address bar and press Enter key: You tell the browser to navigate to some page and apply normal resource caching behavior just like clicking a link.
+- Press enter in URL bar: You tell the browser to navigate to some page and apply normal resource caching behavior just like clicking a link.

-- Normal reload (`F5`): This will use the cache but revalidate everything during page load, looking for "304 Not Modified" responses.
+- Normal reload: This will use the cache but revalidate everything during page load, looking for "304 Not Modified" responses. *(browsers send `cache-control: max-age=0` - bypasses local cache)*

-- Hard reload (`ctrl + F5`): Don't use anything in the cache and force the browser do re-download when making the request.
+- Hard reload: Don't use anything in the cache and force the browser do re-download when making the request.

 - Empty Cache and Hard Reload: Right-click on the Network requests in DevTools, select "Clear browser cache" and then reload the page.